es2mac/DrillAI/Ideas.md

     - Python: train and export coreml model
     - Swift: load coreml model
     - Swift: convert current state to model input

+- Twist and slide moves
+    - Profile the performance impact (it's very heavy.)
+    - Revisit logic to see how to improve the code and efficiency